 Originally from Arizona, Lisa came to Alaska in 2005 “just for the summer.”
 By the end of that summer, Alaska and Weidner & Associates had won her over and the rest is history.

-Lisa brings to Weidner & Associates a commitment to helping people who are experiencing life changing injuries or loss of loved ones.
+Lisa brings to Weidner & Associates a commitment to helping people who are experiencing life-changing injuries or the unexpected loss of loved ones due to the negligence of others.
 She is also a committed advocate for criminal defendants, who face a daunting justice system and serious threats to their Constitutional rights.
-Lisa’s background, which includes family law practice and advocacy for pollical asylum seekers, have shaped her legal practice.
+Lisa’s background, which includes family law practice and advocacy for political asylum seekers, has shaped her legal practice.
 At Weidner & Associates, Lisa continues to advance the needs of people suffering loss and injury, and people facing prosecution.

 Lisa takes on civil litigation, appeals, and criminal defense.
 She practices in State and Federal courts.
 She has represented clients in a wide variety of matters including wrongful death, personal injury, business, contract, real estate, and landlord-tenant actions.